 When to Ask for a Modification

-It is important to ask for a new court order as soon as possible.
+If you are the one who would like to modify the court order, then it is important to ask for a new court order as soon as possible.
 A verbal or written agreement with the other party is not enough to modify a court order in itself.
 Many people decide to wait because they think their change in circumstance is temporary or they are too stressed out and busy to file a petition.
 However, this is rarely a good idea.
+It’s best to address the issue as quickly as possible.
 Never wait until you have fallen behind and are in contempt of a court order.

 Can Alimony Be Changed Retroactively?

 The amount of spousal support cannot be changed until a new court order is reached.
 This may take a while, during which time paying the old spousal support order will be a challenge.
-Many people fall behind on alimony because they wait to petition the courts, and thus end up behind.
+Many people fall behind on alimony because they wait to petition the courts, and they end up behind as a result.
 Falling behind on alimony has serious legal and financial repercussions.

 Judges cannot change support orders retroactively, but rather from the date that the petition is filed.
 It is important to see a family law attorney and handle changes in circumstances as expediently as possible.